2lian/Motion-Stack/Documentation/use.md

 - [`/src/easy_robot_control/launch/launch_setting.py`](/src/easy_robot_control/launch/launch_setting.py): settings for the motion stack
 - [`/src/rviz_basic/launch/rviz.launch.py`](/src/rviz_basic/launch/rviz.launch.py): settings to interface with Rviz

-There are also setting .py files changeable at runtime, while the node is running.
-If import or the sanity test fails during runtime, the code will fallback to the .py version given at build time.
-Please run `pytest <runtime_setting.py>` to get a report about your .py.
-Also, launching with the provided .bash files will stop colcon build if the tests fail.
+There are also setting .py files reloaded at runtime, while the node is running.
+If import or pytest fails during runtime, the code will fallback to the .py version given at build time.
+Please run `pytest <the runtime setting.py>` to get a pytest report about your .py.
+Note that, import and pytest checking are very basic, they are only meant to avoid obvious user errors, complex errors can still be introduced and crash the node.
+Also, launching with the provided .bash files will stop colcon build and ros2 launch if the tests fail.
 - [\src\easy_robot_control\easy_robot_control\python_package_include\pure_remap.py](\src\easy_robot_control\easy_robot_control\python_package_include\pure_remap.py):
   - Remaps the commands sent by and the states received by the joint node onto other joint names or topics.
   - Shapes all input/output individualy through python functions. (so you can apply gain, offset, limits and more to all joints)

+(Because thisw feature is bad security-wise, you can disable this runtime reload behavior directly in the node source code by setting `DISABLE_AUTO_RELOAD = True`)

 ## Launching